AGhost-7/rule.js/packages/access-mate/readme.md

 # Access Mate
 [Attribute-based access control][1] inspired by [xacml][2].

+## Benefits
+Using this model, one can implement virtually any kind of access control; role based access control, multi-level access control, identity based access control, etc.

 ## Glossary
 - resource: The data that wants to be accessed.
 - target: Name of the resource.